 View artist page here

 Jacob Hashimoto was born in Greeley, Colorado in 1973 and is a graduate of The School of the Art Institute of Chicago.
-He lives and works in Queens, New York.
+He lives and works in Ossining, New York.
 Hashimoto has been featured in solo museum exhibitions at MOCA Paciﬁc Design Center in Los Angeles, MACRO - Museum of Contemporary Art in Rome, Fondazione Querini Stampalia in Venice, LACMA - Los Angeles County Museum of Art, Schauwerk Sindleﬁngen in Germany, and the Wäinö Aaltonen Museum of Art in Finland.
-He has also had solo shows at Mary Boone Gallery in New York, Rhona Hoﬀman Gallery in Chicago, Studio la Città in Verona, Galerie Forsblom in Helsinki, Anglim Gilbert Gallery in San Francisco, and Leila Heller Gallery in Dubai, among others.
-His work is in the collections of LACMA - Los Angeles County Museum of Art, EMMA – Saastamoinen Foundation, Schauwerk Sindelﬁngen, The California Endowment, and numerous other public collections.
+He has had solo exhibitions at Studio la Città in Verona, Galerie Forsblom in Helsinki, Anglim Gilbert Gallery in San Francisco, Leila Heller Gallery in Dubai, and Mary Boone Gallery in New York among others.
+His work is in the collections of LACMA, EMMA – Saastamoinen Foundation, Schauwerk Sindelﬁngen, The California Endowment, and numerous other public collections.